StarveTheEgo/deer-radio/README.md

 - Update readme
 - Implement tests of features that are missing it
 - Add fields validation in Setting's seeders
+- Merge LabelLink and AuthorLink into one entity
+- Validate Doctrine ORM mapping

 # Roadmap:
 - Finish project migration